The second trimester is from 13 to 28 weeks. Often the second trimester brings renewed energy levels. Your nausea and fatigue may be easing.

 Feeling your baby move

 You should begin to notice your baby moving in the second trimester.
-This may feel like fluttering, bubbles popping or like the baby is poking you.
+This may feel like a fluttering sensation, or like your baby is poking you.

-Get to know your baby by encouraging your partner to feel for movements.
+Get to know your baby's pattern of movements.
+If you have a partner, encourage them to feel for movements.
+This can help them to form a relationship with your baby.
 Think about what your baby may be doing.
-Is your baby moving his or her arms and legs, or sucking a thumb?
+Is your baby moving their arms and legs, or sucking a thumb?

-Immediate action required: Talk to your GP or midwife immediately
+Urgent advice: Talk to your GP or midwife immediately if:

 More energy and less sickness